Across the Globe, We Are United in Our Dedication to Children’s Rights

 Molly serves on multiple boards and committees within the Hospitality Industry.
 She has a Bachelor’s Degree in Hospitality Management from Cal Poly Pomona and a Masters Degree in Organizational Leadership from Gonzaga University.

 Caitlin grew up on the Monterey Peninsula from middle school through high school.
 She graduated from California State University, Chico in 2001, with a Bachelor of Arts in Social Sciences.
 After graduating she traveled through South America for three months before moving to New York to work for the Frost Valley YMCA as an environmental education instructor.
 Following her year in New York, Caitlin moved to San Francisco and other parts of the bay area and worked as a nanny and substitute teacher until moving back to Monterey in 2008.
 She worked for five and half years for the Department of Defense at the Naval Postgraduate School before her son was born in 2014.
 Since then she has primarily focused on raising her son and is currently a certified substitute teacher for the Monterey County Office of Education.
-She has volunteered in past years with PCMC for their annual Fall Festival held at Parent’s Place, and has occasionally substitute taught in the Parent’s Place and PCMC age related classes.
+She has volunteered in past years with PCMC for their annual Fall Festival held at Parents’ Place, and previously worked as a substitute in the Parents’ Place and PCMC age related classes.